woaproject/bridge-monitor/README.md

 https://bridge-monitoring.poa.net/

-This tools allows you to spin up node.js server to monitor for 2 contracts on Home and Foreign Eth networks to check for balance difference.
+This tools allows you to spin up node.js server to monitor for 2 contracts on Home and Foreign Vap networks to check for balance difference.
 On Home network it checks for `HOME_BRIDGE_ADDRESS` balance.
-On Foreign network it checks for the `ERC20 token` total supply for the `FOREIGN_BRIDGE_ADDRESS`.
+On Foreign network it checks for the `VRC20 token` total supply for the `FOREIGN_BRIDGE_ADDRESS`.

 Example of an API